 This dish is:

 – very easy to make and suitable for beginner

 Kadai paneer recipe step by step instructions

 1. Dry-roast coriander seeds and dry red chilli.
 Cool it and pound in a mortar pestle

 2. Saute onion and capsicum until they are slightly charred.
 Set aside

 3. In the same pan, heat 2 tbsp oil.
-Add methi and crushed garlic.
+Add methi and garlic.
 Fry until the garlic is golden

 4. Add the pounded spice powder and cook for a minute